UX Case Study - Weather notification application

 Brainstorming

-2. User sets an alarm of weather events he/she wants to be notified
+2. The user sets alarms for the weather events they want to be notified about.

 Userflow chart